jon-harper/OmniBox/docs/assembly/front.md

 <figure markdown>
   [![illustration][front3]{width="480"}][front3]
   <figcaption>5.
 Slot the assembly into the front panel.
-Orientation does not matter.</figcaption>
+Vertical orientation does not matter.</figcaption>
 </figure>

 <figure markdown>